• People banner

 About

-Robin is a fourth seat Trainee in Real Estate Disputes having previously completed seats in Litigation & Dispute Resolution (Dubai), Financial Services & Funds, and Construction, Engineering & Projects.
-Robin is an Associate member of the Chartered Institute of Arbitrators (ACIArb) and a member of the London Irish Lawyers Association.
+Robin is an Associate member of the Chartered Institute of Arbitrators (ACIArb) and a member of the London Irish Lawyers Association (LILA).

-Robin obtained her B.A. from University College London (UCL) and her M.A. from King's College London, before completing the Graduate Diploma in Law (GDL) and Legal Practice Course (LPC) at the University of Law.
+Robin obtained her undergraduate degree from University College London (UCL) and her master’s from King's College London, before completing the Graduate Diploma in Law and the Legal Practice Course (with a master’s in Law, Business and Management) at the University of Law.

 Our thinking